-Dropdown menus are a type of design pattern that allows us to hide or reveal a dropdown box, making it easy for users to navigate websites and applications.
-With a simple click or hover, this type of menu will gracefully display predefined content or a list of items.
+Dropdown menus are a design pattern that allows users to hide or reveal a dropdown box, making it easy to navigate websites and applications.
+With a click or hover, this menu will gracefully display predefined content or a list of items.

 and :focus-within

 pseudo-classes and a checkbox hack.
-Then, we’ll delve into the realm of JavaScript, addressing the limitations faced with CSS-only approaches.
+Then, we’ll delve into the realm of JavaScript, addressing the limitations of CSS-only approaches.

-We’ll discuss building dropdown menus for both larger and smaller screens, as well as using semantic HTML elements and ARIA attributes to assist screen readers.
-By the end of this tutorial, you’ll be able to create amazing, responsive, accessible dropdown menus for both keyboard and mouse users.
+We’ll discuss building dropdown menus for differently sized screens, and using semantic HTML elements and ARIA attributes to improve accessibility.
+By the end of this tutorial, you’ll be able to create amazing, responsive, and accessible dropdown menus for both keyboard and mouse users.

 Let’s get started!